shaneholloman/claude-superpowers/workflows/ralph-loop/README.md

 Read each skill's SKILL.md before starting.
 ```

 Skills should be in your project's `.claude/skills/` directory.
+See the [skills folder](../../skills/) for available skills.

 ---